 Consider moving your open house to the beginning of the week ensuring your staff is well-rested and feeling their best.
 They will naturally be more positive, more enthusiastic, and more eager to engage with parents.

 Check your schedule.
 Make sure that your open day isn’t during a particularly busy school period, such as exam time and big sports tournaments.

 Does your open house fall on the same day as your rival school?
 Years ago, every Catholic school in Cleveland had their open houses on the same day.
 The Diocese believed that Catholic education was the product, and parents should choose their local parish.
 School shopping was not a consideration.
-As a result, parents had to choose which open house to attend.
 This meant that parents had to make their decision before they even visited the school.

 Are you still using the same PowerPoint from 2005?
 You may not realize that a parent who came to last year’s open house will remember seeing those slides.
 A recycled presentation will reaffirm their belief that your school is not right for their child.

 Create a new PowerPoint every year with slides emphasizing your school’s current accomplishments.

 For more visual impact, consider an animated presentation, such as Prezi, which has a free account for educators.
 A fresh modern format gives the impression that your school continues to evolve with the times.
 Be sure to include your new brand identity in your presentation.